 …

-B-504-9: Frequency of Contact
+B-504-9: Frequency of Contact for an IPE or IPE Amendment

-Contact with a VR customer can include direct face-to-face communication, phone calls, written correspondence, and electronic communications, such as email.
+Contact with a VR customer is interaction with the customer or representative through direct face-to-face communication, phone calls, written correspondence, or electronic communications, such as email.
 All communications with customers must be confidential and secure.
 For instructions on encrypting electronic communications, see Instructions for Encrypting Files.

 Note: Text messaging, even from an agency device, is not a secure means of communication.
-VR staff must not communicate with VR customers through non-secure means.
+VR staff must not communicate sensitive information such as personal identifying information (PII) with VR customers through non-secure means.
 VR staff must comply with all policies and procedures in the TWC Privacy Manual (PDF).

 The frequency that the VR office maintains contact with a VR customer, also referred to as "FOC", varies based on the customer's individual circumstances and needs.
 For example, one customer who is attending college may only need periodic contacts throughout the semester or at the beginning and end of each semester.
 A customer that is actively engaged in more intensive services, such as Project Search or Supported Employment, may require monthly contacts.

+FOC can change as needed throughout the life of the case.
+If FOC changes from a lower number of days to a higher (less frequent) number of days, an IPE amendment is required.
+If FOC changes from a higher number of days to a lower (more frequent) number of days, an IPE amendment is not required.

+For example, if the FOC on the IPE is identified as 60 days, but the customer needs weekly FOC for a period of time, then FOC can be provided weekly and the IPE does not need to be changed since this is within the minimum threshold of the timeframe selected on the IPE.

 The minimum FOC with the customer should be clearly stated on the customer's IPE.
-However, this FOC can increase as needed throughout the life of the case without requiring a change to the IPE.
-For example, if the FOC on the IPE is identified as "60 days," but the customer has a need for weekly contact while he or she is establishing accommodations for a new college semester, then the FOC for that period can be weekly, but the IPE does not need to be changed since this is within the minimum 60-day threshold on the IPE.

-Counseling and guidance (provided only by a VR counselor) does meet the definition of a contact for the purpose of meeting the FOC requirement.
-However, substantive customer contact may be made by a VR counselor, Rehabilitation Assistant, or other VR staff members, and occurs as often as necessary.
+Substantive customer contact may be made by a VR counselor, Rehabilitation Assistant, or other VR staff, and occurs as often as necessary.
 Each of these contacts will count towards meeting the required FOC that is identified on the IPE.

+When VR staff initiates contact with the customer or representative with no response, it is documented as an attempted contact.
+When the customer is not able to be contacted prior to closing the case, refer to B-605: Customer Notification.
+For information on documentation refer to E-300: Case Notes Requirements.

+B-504-10: Frequency of Counseling and Guidance

+For information on counseling and guidance refer to C-102-1: Frequency of Counseling and Guidance.

-B-504-10: Signatures
+B-504-11: Signatures

 A valid IPE must be signed by the VR customer or, as appropriate, the customer's representative, and approved and signed by a qualified vocational rehabilitation counselor employed by TWC-VR.
+For more information refer to B-204-7: PIN Procedures.

 Under no circumstances does the IPE or IPE amendment take effect or allow for payment of any service until it is agreed to and signed by the customer or the customer's representative and the VR counselor.